bbbutterwell/books/_notes/_notes.md

 ---

-Bull shatters his hand on Norm's face, when Norm realizes Maeve's going to live a long time on the island.
+Ani and Maeve when she's young, about a bug squashed flat: "as long as you're kind"